andras-adam/comet/README.md

 # Comet

-Convenient routing framework for Cloudflare Workers.
+☄️ A convenient declarative routing library for Cloudflare Workers.

 ## Contributing